neoviki/tactile.controller.module/README.md

 ## Use Case

-The module is primarily used to sample sensor data from high-density tactile controllers, which can be interfaced using the software SPI protocol.
-Ideal for robotics, touch-sensitive interfaces, or pressure-mapping applications.
+The controller module is primarily used to sample sensor data from a high-density tactile sensing module with 36 sensors.
+It communicates with the tactile sensing module using a software SPI protocol.
+Designed for applications such as robotics, touch-sensitive interfaces, and pressure-mapping systems, the tactile sensing module provides detailed tactile measurements, specifically pressure data.
+The controller runs essential firmware to acquire and format the sampled data, and transmits the tactile sensor data to an external system (such as a connected computer or robot) via a hardware SPI protocol.

 ## Board Images